Health & Safety

 Schizophrenia and substance abuse

 Part 5 of Schizophrenia.
-Some people who abuse drugs show symptoms similar to those of schizophrenia, and people with schizophrenia may be mistaken for people
+Some people who abuse drugs show symptoms similar to those of schizophrenia, and people with schizophrenia may be mistaken for people who are high on

 Read the rest this article free

 Part 4 of Schizophrenia.
-Psychotic symptoms (such as hallucinations and delusions) usually emerge in men in their late teens and early 20s and in women
+Psychotic symptoms (such as hallucinations and delusions) usually emerge in men in their late teens and early 20s and in women in their mid-20s to

 Read the rest this article free